lotus64yt/LMC-Circuit/README.md

 ## Known Bugs

 - **Connection between components**: The connection between components has to be first on the output side and then on the input side.
 If you connect the input first, the connection will not be established.
-- **Simulation**: You can interact with the components while the simulation is running.
-- **Interactive Components**: The interactive components can be click without the simulation running.

 ## Future Improvements